Caribbean labour justice officials to announce joint commitment to improving dispute resolution across the region. | SMN NEWS

 The agreement will be a result of their deliberations during the Symposium, where they shared best practices and knowledge to find solutions to barriers such as limited accessibility, independence and accountability, as well as scarce resources, complex procedural requirements, and inadequate remedies.

-What: Making labour justice accessible to all: ILO subregional symposium on dispute resolution in the Caribbean
+What: Making labor justice accessible to all: ILO subregional symposium on dispute resolution in the Caribbean

 When: 4:30 PM – 5.00 PM Atlantic Standard Time on Thursday 10 October 2024